h15200/notes/go.md

 func main() {
   // here we explicitly say i is an instance of type I interface AND an instance of type T struct
-	var i I = T{"hello"}
+	var i Printer = T{"hello"}
 	i.PrintString()

   // here's another way

-  var anotherI I // anotherI is an instance of interface I
+  var anotherPrinter Printer

-  anotherI = someType // if someType has the method PrintString(), will be fine. if not, will throw an error!
+  anotherPrinter = someType // if someType has the method PrintString(), will be fine. if not, will throw an error!
 }
 ```